"Just how far is a chef willing to go to win a cooking competition?"

 Beard of Evil: Alton grew one specifically for this show, though he's obviously not evil in other Food Network Shows.
 Compare his demeanor from Cutthroat Kitchen to Food Network Star, where he has to keep the beard for Cutthroat Kitchen.

 Berserk Button: Just like Chopped, the judges do not like calling something on the plate anything other what it really is, similar to You Keep Using That Word.
 Also, inedible objects on the plate.
-While misleading names won't necessarily get a chef eliminated if the dish turns out better than the competition's, putting something inedible on the plate (a forgotten piece of plastic wrapper or a fish hook, to name two) is a surefire ticket home.
+While misleading names won't necessarily get a chef eliminated if the dish turns out better than his competitor's dish, putting something inedible on the plate (a forgotten piece of plastic wrapper or a fish hook, to name two) is a surefire ticket home.

 Blatant Lies: Oh Alton.
 You enjoy telling everybody that some of those sabotages came from your own home (like the heat gun you thought was your hair dryer) or that they're... trinkets.

 Blessed with Suck: Alton decides to give the chefs superpowers during a Hero Sandwich challenge.
 Said superpowers are a Hulk hand (which is a large glove that's closed into a giant fist) or a Wolverine claw (which resembles a knuckle-duster with knives sprouting from it) that competitors have to wear for the round.